-Welcome to the homepage of the Plant and Agricultural Biosciences Centre (PABC), which is an open-ended inter-disciplinary research cluster of researchers, research groups, companies and institutions sharing a common interest in fostering and promoting plant and agricultural biosciences innovation.
+Welcome to the homepage of the Plant and Agricultural Biosciences Centre (PABC), which is an inter-disciplinary research centre comprising researchers, research groups, companies and institutions sharing a common interest in fostering and promoting plant and agricultural biosciences innovation.

-A unifying theme of the PABC is the promotion of plant, algal and agricultural biosciences for sustainable development to meet social and economic challenges in Ireland, the EU and internationally (including in developing countries).
+A unifying theme of the PABC is the promotion of plant and agricultural biosciences for sustainable development to meet social and economic challenges in Ireland, the EU and internationally (including in developing countries).

 The activities of the PABC are inter-connected via a number of cross-cutting themes, namely the promotion of:

 Sustainability: The research and innovation activities of the PABC aim to promote or enhance sustainability (economic, social and environmental).